 2. Palm Nail Gun

-Despite the small size, Palm Nail guns require a larger and more continuous airflow.
+Despite the small size, Palm Nail guns need a larger and more continuous airflow.
 If you need to run your palm nailer continuously, we recommend getting a compressor capable of generating 70-90 PSI and a CFM of 2-4 with a 3-6 gallons tank size.

 3. Flooring Nail Gun